Prem7218/rbac-ui/README.md

 2. We Uses Mock Data Which Create When New User Automatically Added By Us then next select Access for then.
 3. there are [ Write, Read, Delete ] Three Type of Access Controll From Our Side.
 4. Using This ABCS you get save min you 60-70% time to interact with data base, because all CRUD are Perform on Direct Using UI [ User Interface ].
+5. You Can Get Search Userse Easily.
+6. Also get Filter Data Roles Of User's in Roles...
+[ASC & DSC] -> Both
 # and Many More...